-- 3.7 On this basis, (using available evidence including that sought from site owners / developers) the sites without planning permission identified as deliverable are all considered suitable, available and achievable for development.
-They are within the planning process where either a planning application has been submitted and is under consideration or pre-application discussions have taken place with planning applications expected. - 3.8 In total 44 sites were identified as deliverable.
-A list of the identified deliverable sites is provided at appendix 7 along with their development capacity, explanation of their current status and a trajectory of when the sites will deliver which is calculated as explained in the methodology section. - 3.9 The following table provides a summary of the total net deliverable five year housing land supply for the plan area.
+- 3.8 On this basis, (using available evidence including that sought from site owners / developers) the sites with outline planning permission, permission in principle, allocated in a development plan, identified on a brownfield register or without planning permission are all considered suitable, available and achievable for development.
+They are within the planning process where either a planning application has been submitted and is under consideration or progress is being made towards the submission of an application with preapplication discussions taking place with planning applications expected within the next 6 months or sooner.
+Evidence has been obtained from owners/developers to confirm their availability and intentions for development. - 3.9 In total 35 sites were identified as deliverable.
+A list of the identified deliverable sites is provided at Appendix 1 along with their development capacity; an explanation of their current status; and, a trajectory of when the sites will deliver which, has been calculated on the basis of bespoke information obtained from developers/landowners for each site regarding lead-in timescales and build out rates.
+For sites where it has not been possible to determine a likely build out rate from a developer/landowner an assumption of 30 dwellings per annum has been made. - 3.10 The following table provides a summary of the total net deliverable five year housing land supply for the plan area.
 It also includes a windfall allowance for sites which are below the SHLAA site size threshold.
 The calculation of the windfall allowance is explained further below.

 Deliverable 5 Year Housing Land Dwellings (Net)

 Supply

-SHLAA Sites (4 or more dwellings) 1294
+SHLAA Sites (4 or more dwellings) 874

-Windfall Allowance (Small Sites) 170
+Windfall Allowance (Small Sites) 190

-Deliverable SHLAA Sites With 853
+Deliverable SHLAA Sites With 550

 Permission

-Deliverable SHLAA Sites Without 441
+Deliverable SHLAA Sites Without 324

 Permission

-Deliverable Sites without Permission 152
+Deliverable Sites without Permission 224

 (application submitted)

-Deliverable Sites without Permission 289
+Deliverable Sites without Permission 100

 (pre-application discussions)

-Total 1464
+Total 1064

 Table 4: Deliverable 5 Year Housing Land Supply